 Once you register for direct deposit and your banking information has been verified, you do not need to re-register.
 You only have to re-register if your banking information changes.

-You must login with your NY.GOV ID and click on Unemployment Benefits to cancel or change your direct deposit information.
+For security reasons, you cannot enroll in or change direct deposit information over the telephone.
+You must log in with your NY.gov ID and click on Unemployment Benefits to cancel or change your direct deposit information.
 The direct deposit system is available: